 I’m a mixed race (white American mother, Nigerian father) cis woman who uses she/her pronouns.
 I identify as mixed and Black.
 Being mixed has been one of the most important parts of my identity and I've done a lot of personal identity development work as a way to better understand myself and others.
 It has definitely helped me to better understand complex and fluid identities.
 I have a calm presence and am a gifted listener.

-I see primarily People of Color and make space to explore the impact of oppressive systems on identity.
-I have a special interest in Mixed Race, Transracial Adoptees, and Queer & Trans Indigenous & People of Color (QTIPOC).
+I see primarily BIPOC and make space to explore the impact of oppressive systems on identity.
+I have a special interest in mixed/multiracial people, transracial and transnational adoptees, Queer & Trans BIPOC, and people navigating enm/poly relationships.
 I specialize in treating trauma and identity concerns, seeing each person within their family, community, and cultural contexts.
 It's my goal to help clients learn to respond to life's challenges from their most present, resourced selves.
-Though I do not hold an LGBTQ+ identity, I do my best to hold safe space for this community, especially QTIPOC.
+Though I do not hold an LGBTQ+ identity, I do my best to hold safe space for this community, especially QTBIPOC.
 My focus is to center the individuals ages 18+, so I generally refer to other therapists for children, couples, or families.